akostrik/stage_telegram_python/README.md

 User Feedback Mechanism, where the user could flag incorrect detections, was the first step towards a self-improving system.

 Keeping the data only in the application memory, and not in the database, prevented the application from having access to the results of the previous executions.
-Channels identificators was fixed directlty in the code.
+Channels identifiers was fixed directlty in the code.

 The experimentations were important to understand challenges to face.